Django

 SCOUT_NAME = "A FRIENDLY NAME FOR YOUR APP"

-If you’ve installed Scout via the Heroku Addon, the provisioning process automatically sets SCOUT_MONITOR and SCOUT_KEY via config vars.
-Only SCOUT_NAME is required.
+Heroku Customers: If you've installed Scout via the Heroku Addon, the provisioning process automatically sets SCOUT_MONITOR and SCOUT_KEY via config vars.
+Only SCOUT_NAME is additionally required.

-It takes approximatively five minutes for your data to first appear within the Scout UI.
+It takes approximately five minutes for your data to first appear within the Scout UI.

 Middleware